Silverlined/Robotics-Semester-4/README.md

    robot.setMotorSpeed("right", 100)
 ...
 ```

-To run this code, create a .py file, copy the code to it, and run it.
+To run this code, create a file called `my_program.py` and copy the code to it.
 For that, open a Zoef terminal and execute the commands:

 ```
 # Navigate to the scripts folder: